SteliosKrom/SteliosKrom/README.md

 ## 🎮 What I'm Working On
 🔹 **A 3D First-Person Psychological Horror Game** – Prepare for an unsettling journey into the unknown.
-🔹 Exploring **Game Mechanics, AI Navigation, VFX, SFX, and Game Design** – because great games need great details.
+🔹 **Diving Deep into Game Development** – Currently learning **Game Mechanics, Game Design, AI Navigation, VFX, SFX, UI/UX, Optimization, Shader Graph, Procedural Generation, Cinematics, and Performance Debugging** to refine my skills.

 ## 🤝 Open to Collaboration!
 Got an awesome game idea?
 Need an extra hand on your project?
 I'm down to work on **small- to medium-scale projects** that push creativity and innovation!